The amount of tint present in a paint determines its color.

 The paint is poured into a machine which adds colorants in the desired amount.

-The process is so simple that all the operator must do is press the right button and the proper colorants are released into the paint to achieve the desired goal.
+The paint tinting process at stores is so simple that all the operator must do is press the right button and the proper colorants are released into the paint to achieve the desired goal.

 But keep in mind – because the process of tinting paint is automatic at the store, knowing the exact combination and amount can be difficult.